morgankj/morgankj/README.md

 <h3>I am a passionate full-stack web developer from Austin, TX.</h3>

 <p>Coming from a background in art and design, I have a passion for compelling and clean media.</p>
-<p>I aim to create applications and websites that dynamically pull in users and allow them to enjoy the full spectrum of what we have to offer with a seamless user experience.</p>
+<br>I aim to create applications and websites that dynamically pull in users and allow them to enjoy the full spectrum of what we have to offer with a seamless user experience.</p>
 <p>I have a Bachelors degree in Digital Entertainment Technology and 3 years of experience in challenging development environments.</p>
 <p>I am deadline driven, organized, and a committed team player with excellent communication skills (honed through practical experience).</p>
 <p>I thrive off of working with friends and peers to bring ideas to life, and deliver high quality products that users enjoy.</p>